Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 - TODO
 - weird quirk with css injector
 - only solution I know of atm is to edit the raw html and move the `</b>` to the very end of the html

 ---

-## The info circle displays an error!

-The following will be some general troubleshooting tips that can help you figure out what the error is:

-1. Is AnkiConnect installed?
-If it isn't, please see [this](setup#required-anki-add-ons).

-2. Do you have a [conflicting addon](setup#conflicting-add-ons) installed?

-3. As a generalized version of the above, try disabling all of your add-ons other than the mandatory ones listed in the setup page.
-   Note that you have to restart Anki after disabling the add-ons for the changes to take effect.

-   If it works after this step, please let me know which add-on(s) conflicts with this note type!
-   To do this, re-enable the add-ons one-by-one (remembering to restart Anki each time!).

-4. With all of your non-mandatory add-ons disabled, try to upgrade Anki to the latest version, and see if the issue still persists.
-   If this works but an add-on you consider mandatory no longer works, please let me know!
-   (I won't be able to upgrade the add-on for you, but I can potentially point to alternatives
-    and/or add it to the documentation somewhere so others are aware of the issue.)

-- TODO expand list in the future

-If you can't manage to fix it, please submit an issue!

----